golems/amino/doc/md/tutorial/la.md

     \end{cases}
 \f]

-Thus, our matrix represent consists of the row count, column count, data pointer, and leading dimension.
+Thus, our matrix representation consists of the row count, column count, data pointer, and leading dimension.
 Note that for an entire matrix, the leading dimension will equal the row count.

 ~~~{.c}
 struct aa_dmat {